AlexyIbrahim/AIGoto/README.md

 ## Installation

 #### Swift Package Manager
-You can use SPM to install `ProductName` by adding it to your `Package.swift`:
+You can use SPM to install `AIGoto` by adding it to your `Package.swift`:

 [ https://github.com/AlexyIbrahim/AIGoto.git ](https://github.com/AlexyIbrahim/AIGoto.git)